hhvm/user-documentation/guides/hack/15-asynchronous-operations/28-guidelines.md

 The answer is, the behavior is undefined.
 We might get all three echoes; we might only get the first echo; we might get nothing at all.
-The only way to guarantee that `speak` runs to completion is to `await` it. `await` is the trigger to the async scheduler that allows HHVM to appropriately suspend and resume `speak`; otherwise, the async scheduler will be provide no guarantees with respect to `speak`.
+The only way to guarantee that `speak` runs to completion is to `await` it. `await` is the trigger to the async scheduler that allows HHVM to appropriately suspend and resume `speak`; otherwise, the async scheduler will provide no guarantees with respect to `speak`.

 ## Minimize Undesired Side Effects